Anonymous-Usenix-25/Oblivious-Digital-Tokens/tamarin_proof/README.md

 # Proof complexity

-We construct the proof on a server with 252 GB of memory and with two `Intel Xeon E5-2650 v4` CPUs.
+We construct the proof on a commodity laptop with an `Intel(R) Core(TM) i5-10210U CPU @ 1.60GHz` CPU, 8 GB of RAM and 10 GB of swap space.
-The automatically constructable proofs take around 1232 second to complete.
+The automatically constructable proof take around 30 minutes to complete.